Bioconductor/BBS/README.md

 Note that url has `master` in it.
 Content copied to the web site should immediately be visible in urls that start with master.bioconductor.org.
-If you omit the master or replace it with www, it might take a while longer for the content to propagate because you are looking at an
+If you omit the master or replace it with `www`, it might take a while longer for the content to propagate because you are looking at an
 [Amazon CloudFront](https://aws.amazon.com/cloudfront/)
 distribution.